nlchung/nlchung/README.md

 ### Hi!
-I'm Nicole Chung, a Computer Engineering student at the University of Waterloo.
+I'm Nicole Chung, I'm a Computer Engineering student at the University of Waterloo and I’m constantly learning through various passion projects!

 ## About Me

-🌱 I’m constantly learning through various passion projects!
-Currently, I'm working with Electrium Mobility (UWaterloo Design Team) on their discord server's bot, and writing firmware for an E-Skateboard!
+🌱 Currently, I'm working with Electrium Mobility (a UWaterloo Design Team) developing their discord server's bot, configuring the backend of their React/Typescript website, and writing firmware for their E-Skateboard's custom remote!

 🔭 I’m in search of a software engineering co-op for Jan-Apr 2025 :)